 - Awareness – nobody knows who you are

 - Acquisition – people seem to know about you but don’t come to you (they go to the competition), or you want to grow faster!

 - Retention/Customer attrition – you win new clients but you can’t keep them

 - Maximise use of existing infrastructure – you are busy most of the time but you’d like to increase utilisation up to and beyond capacity and grow your business

 - Design – you need a professional ‘look’ to help you play on the same field as the ‘bigger players’

 - Do more, better – you do the basics but you’d like your marketing to be more sophisticated

 - Product launches – you’d like to launch a new product but are not sure how to go about it.
 You need a plan you can implement

 - Processes/Technology – you’d like to implement some processes or technology (e.g. a CRM solution) to safeguard future sales opportunities and harness your client base

 - Specific Project Management – you’d like to invite to tender a new PR, design agency or email marketing service provider, and would like someone to manage the process for you

 Perhaps you just need some help and don’t know where to start!
 Don’t worry, Loud & Clear’s discovery workshop can help you.

 Marketing terminology can sometimes feel like a different language, here are some of the terms that you might come across, explained.

-B2B is an acronym for Business to Business, meaning companies who target other companies as their clients, rather than B2C companies who target Consumers: Business to Consumer.
-A hybrid term that has come into fashion more recently is B2B2C, being an organisation that sells to business and consumers.
+B2B is an acronym for Business-to-Business, meaning companies who target other companies as their clients, rather than B2C companies who target Consumers: Business-to-Consumer.
+A hybrid term that has come into fashion more recently is B2B2C, being an organisation that sells to business and direct to consumers.